 This article is brought to you by Invenco.

-This is the second installment of a two-part series about achieving EMV compliance.
+This is the final installment of a two-part series about EMV compliance using rented software and hardware instead of replacing fuel pumps.
 Click here for more information about Invenco’s EMV-compliant payment terminals.